TheeKingZa/FITlicious_Co/README.md

 # Fitlicious Co.

-Fitlicious Co. is a food-focused website showcasing our delicious offerings, including the famous South African **Kota (Bunny Chow)**, hearty **Loaded Sandwiches**, and other healthy, wholesome meals.
+Fitlicious Co. is a food-focused website showcasing our delicious offerings, including the famous South African **Cooked Meals**, hearty **Full Chickenes**, and other healthy, wholesome meals.
 Our goal is to make food fun, accessible, and mouth-wateringly good!

 ---